groupserver/gs.profile.status.change/README.rst

 grouped into three.

 #.
 The Introduction_, News_ and Support_ provide general
-   information.
+   information, book-ending the notification.

 #.
+The Groups_ provides the core power-house component of the
+   notification.

+#.
 The `Profile information`_ and `Email settings`_ provide
    information that is just specific to a person.

-#.
-The Groups_ provides the core power-house component of the
-   notification.

 (As there is both a plain-text and HTML form of the email notification_ this actually equates to fourteen viewlets; they